Last updated January 14, 2021

 Traveling out of the country may be a little tricky depending on the quarantine and border policies of the countries you may want to vacation in.
 We have more info on this when we talk about travel out of country.

 Airports are open!
-Passenger flights were put on pause since mid-April but resumed in the middle of May, with more and more flights added during the summer months.
+Passenger flights were put on pause since mid-April but resumed in the middle of May, with more and more flights added during the summer and fall months.

 The country went on a strict lockdown in March which did a good job curbing infection rates.
-Since slowly opening up, numbers are still very low — as of September 28th, Lithuania has 74 active cases per 100,000 people.
+Since slowly opening up, numbers have been increasing, with a series of subsequence lock downs.
+There has been an increase as of late — as of January 14th, Lithuania has 2,310.6 active cases per 100,000 people.

-Locals have been able to shop, visit parks, enjoy the city square, hang out at cafes and more as life returns back to its new definition of normal.
+Locals have been able to shop, visit parks, enjoy the city square,and more as life returns back to its new definition of normal.
 There are some changes to be aware of like events capped at capacity, social distancing, and wearing masks for some activities, just like you’re seeing at home.
+Some daily activities are further restricted depending on the current lockdown.
+You can read more about that in another section.

 Out & About